davedema/GranularSynth/README.md

 ### Envelope
 <img src="https://user-images.githubusercontent.com/37587013/101626476-52a5eb00-3a1d-11eb-8858-4e0f605349f0.png" width=40%>

-As envelope is intended the window applied to each grain in the playback phase.
+As envelope is intended the window applied to each of the grain.
 1. Display the envelope.
 2. Select the type of envelope between Gaussian, Trapezoidal and Raised Cosine Bell.
 3. Change the envelope lobe width.